Studying Art at North Park

 Meet the Faculty

-Nnenna Okore, an internationally acclaimed artist and Fulbright scholar, chairs the art department.
+Nnenna Okore is an internationally acclaimed artist and Fulbright scholar.
 In her courses—such as Three Dimensional Design, Sculptural Practices, and African Contemporary Art—Professor Okore urges students to apply everyday experiences towards thoughtful creative excellence.

 Locations & Facilities